como-hacer-segura-raspberry-pi

 Changing the password is absolutely essential.
 But it’s even better if we add our own user and completely remove the pi user.

-This way, attackers will have a much harder time, as they won’t know either the username or the password.
+This will make it much harder for attackers because they won’t know either the username or the password.

-It will add a bit of complexity for you, as many tutorials use the pi user as a reference.
+It will add a bit of complexity for you because many tutorials use the pi user as a reference.
 But it adds a new layer of security.

 Keeping your system updated is very important to protect yourself against known security vulnerabilities.
 Updates often include patches for security issues that could be exploited by attackers.